 The study recognizes the critical importance of the required ethical approach and is based on the belief that all participants must be treated respectfully and are protected from harm as a result of their participation.
 All efforts will be made to protect the confidentiality and anonymity of the participants and to ensure the confidentiality and protection of the data.
-This will be done on four levels: (1) obtaining ethical clearance by the National Ethics Committee for Health Research (NECHR), which is in process in July 2022 led by JSI; (2) coordinating with the provincial, district and community authorities as needed; (3) ensuring written informed consent is obtained from each participant and recorded; and (4) ensuring data confidentiality is strictly maintained in analysis and reporting.
+This will be done on four levels: (1) obtaining ethical clearance by the National Ethics Committee for Health Research (NECHR), which is in process in July 2022 led by JSI; (2) coordinating with the provincial, district and community authorities as needed; (3) ensuring verbal informed consent is obtained from each participant and recorded on the device; and (4) ensuring data confidentiality is strictly maintained in analysis and reporting.

-Written consent will be acquired from each participant in the qualitative component of the study.
-Potential risks of participating in the study will be disclosed to participants, the interviewer will clearly state who on the research team will be entitled to see any records with identifiers and to whom the study results (de-identified and aggregated) will be made available upon completion of analysis.
-A specific statement included at the beginning of the FGD sessions will be read to participants.
+A specific statement included at the beginning of each tool will be read to participants.
 The statement will explain the purpose of the survey and anticipated risks, assure respondents that participation in the survey is completely voluntary and that they can refuse to answer any questions or stop the interview at any point.
 It will be presented in simple language to ensure respondents do not feel intimidated by the process or hindered in their voluntary participation.
-When the respondent has heard the explanation and been allowed to ask any questions, they will sign the consent forms and retain a copy.
-In the case of adolescents, written consent will also be obtained from their parents/guardian.
+For the quantitative component, when the respondent has heard the explanation and been allowed to ask any questions, their consent will be registered electronically on the tool.
+The survey instruments will also be pre-programmed to not continue if consent is not acquired.

 In addition to ensuring that the rights of the participant are shared and understood and permission for participation is obtained, all efforts will be made to maintain the privacy and confidentiality of participants during the interview process, ensure that individuals are treated respectfully, and are protected from any harm as a result of their participation.
-All care will be taken to ensure that when the FGDs are taking place, it is done in a discreet and private location without the interference, intrusion, or eavesdropping of others.
+All care will be taken to ensure that when the interviews are taking place, it is done in a discreet and private location without the interference, intrusion, or eavesdropping of others.